git-ogawa/setup_kube_cluster/README.md

 # setup docker
 This is a repository for installing docker and kubernetes on compute instances of cloud service (AWS EC2).

-Install the latest version of the following components on instances by `Ansible`.
+You can install (or create) the following components on instances by `Ansible`.

 - docker
 - kubernetes (CLI)
+- kubernetes cluster with kubeadm

 # Requirements
 - ansible >= 2.10.0
 - ansible-playbook >= 2.10.0

 # Usage